jackwelcomefisher/jackwelcomefisher.github.io/README.md

 Welcome to my website, my name is Jack.
 I am an economics PhD candidate at the London School of Economics.
 Happy to have passed through the University of York, University of Oxford, and University of California, Berkeley on the way.

-My research aims to better understand the gig economy by using insights from industrial organization, labor economics, and behavioral economics.
+My research aims to better understand the gig economy by using insights from industrial organization, labor economics, and public finance.
 More broadly, I am interested in alternative work arrangements and labor market power.
-I also study some topics in household finance and enjoy teaching public economics.
+I also study some topics in household finance.

 I am on the job market in 2022-23 and will be available for interviews remotely, as well as in person at the EJM and the ASSA.